U.S. Route 13: North Carolina

 US 13 runs southwest to northeast through the eastern part of North Carolina.
 It begins at I-95 near Fayetteville as a continuation of I-295 (Fayetteville Outer Loop) and heads northeast, intersecting US 421 in Spivey's Corner and US 701 in Newton Grove.
-It passes over I-40 without an interchange; access is provided via US 701 or NC 50.
+It passes over I-40 without an interchange; access is provided via US 701 or North Carolina Highway 50 (NC 50).
 It then passes through the city of Goldsboro, where it intersects US 70 and US 117.
 US 13 continues northeast and shares a brief concurrency with US 264 before passing through the city of Greenville.
 US 13 then heads north from Greenville, following the limited-access US 64 east between Bethel and Williamston and US 17 north between Williamston and Windsor.
-US 13 then heads north from Windsor towards Ahoskie and intersects with NC 11.
-It then crosses US 158 in Gates before crossing the state line with Virginia.
+US 13 then heads north from Windsor toward Ahoskie and intersects with NC 11.
+It then crosses US 158 in Gates County before crossing the state line with Virginia.

 Virginia

 US 13 continues north, expanding to four lanes near Suffolk and diverges onto the Suffolk Bypass where it joins US 58 and US 460.
 Here, one of the many business routes of US 13 passes straight through the city as the bypass passes the city to the west.
 It continues through the Hampton Roads area on the Military Highway and continues north to the Chesapeake Bay Bridge–Tunnel, which the route uses to continue across the Chesapeake Bay to the Eastern Shore of Virginia.
-Here, US 13 is the main north–south route of the region, and connects to most cities and towns with four more business routes forming loops off the highway.
+Here, US 13 is the main north–south route of the region and connects to most cities and towns with four more business routes forming loops off the highway.
 North of New Church, US 13 crosses the state border into Maryland.

 Maryland

 US 13 passes through the lower Eastern Shore region of Maryland.
 It runs through Pocomoke City in Worcester County, where it meets the southern terminus of US 113.
 It continues north into Somerset County, where it passes through the town of Princess Anne.
-It then enters Wicomico County, where it bypasses the cities of Salisbury and Fruitland to the east on the limited-access Salisbury Bypass, with the former alignment signed as US 13 Business.
+It then enters Wicomico County, where it bypasses the cities of Salisbury and Fruitland to the east on the limited-access Salisbury Bypass, with the former alignment signed as US 13 Business (US 13 Bus.).
 On the northeastern part of the bypass, US 13 is concurrent with US 50, which bypasses Salisbury to the north.
 North of Salisbury, US 13 continues to the state line town of Delmar.